Picture Gallery

 Photo

 Carbon-tissue sensitizing room, 1937.
-Carbon-tissue is a mixture of gelatin, plasticizers, pigments, and similar ingredients on a paper base.
-The gelatin is sensitized (that is, made light-reactive) by placing the tissue in a bath (centre of photo) of potassium bichromate, after which it is dried and stored under refrigeration (at left) until required.
+Carbon-tissue is a mixture of gelatin, plasticizers, pigments, and similar ingredients, on a paper base.
+The gelatin is sensitized (i.e., made light-reactive) by placing the tissue in a bath (centre of photo) of potassium bichromate, after which it is dried and stored under refrigeration (at left) until required.
 Exposed to strong light together with a gravure screen or a photographic transparency in a vacuum frame, the gelatin hardens to various degrees, depending on the amount of light different areas receive.
-The exposed tissue is then transferred, gelatin side down, to a wetted gravure plate or cylinder and the backing sheet removed.
-(From the archives)
+The exposed tissue is then transferred, gelatin side down, to a wetted gravure plate or cylinder, the protective backing sheet is removed, and etchant is poured over the plate or cylinder.
+(From the Sun archives)

 Photo

 The victorious Sun Nats.
-‘1937 Winners,’ reads the caption on the back of this photo supplied by Shirley Childs.
+1937 Winners, reads the caption on the back of this photo.
 Jack Garratt was able to identify most of the Natsopa team members: back row, centre, goalkeeper George Willit (dark jersey); middle row, l-r: Dave Burton (trainer), [?], Alf Davis, Jack Owen; front row, seated l-r: Charlie Trevers, George Trevers, Charlie Hunt, and Jerry Callow.
-Can anyone identify other players?
+Can anyone identify the remaining players?
+(Photo supplied by Shirley Childs)

 Photo